Kreuzlingen: Heritage sites of national significance

 The Former Augustinian Chorherrenstift of St Ulrich, the former granary and wine press at Seeburgscheune and Seeburg Castle are listed as Swiss heritage site of national significance.
 The Untersee region is part of the Inventory of Swiss Heritage Sites.

 Economy

+Earlier, the majority of the inhabitants made a living in the wine industry.
+However, because of diseases and bad harvests, the last wine grapes were raised in Kreuzlingen in 1938.
+The local economy is largely commercial and manufacturing, with the largest employer being a clothing manufacturer.